Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/BATCH-VOLUME-TEST-DESIGN.md

 - Requests/sec (batches) vs.
 - Operations/sec (batches * operations per batch).

+A small reporting helper (used by the existing metrics extraction/reporting scripts) will compute a derived **operations/sec** metric:

+- `operationsPerSecond ≈ requestsPerSecond * batchTripleCount * 3`.
+- This helper will be used only for `BATCH_VOLUME` runs and will be documented alongside the batch scenarios so that batch and non-batch results can be compared consistently.

 ### 6.2 Naming and Stats

 To keep Locust statistics readable: